DataDog/documentation/content/en/observability_pipelines/destinations/_index.md

 |----------------|-----------------|---------------------|
 | None           | 10,000,000      | 1                   |

-## Rsyslog or Syslog-ng
+## rsyslog or syslog-ng

-Set up the Rsyslog or Syslog-ng destination and its environment variables when you [set up a pipeline][2].
+Set up the rsyslog or syslog-ng destination and its environment variables when you [set up a pipeline][2].
 The information below is configured in the pipelines UI.

 ### Set up the destination